-Last week Malcolm (my husband), Bethany, Jeremiah, and I stepped through the back entrance to our somewhat local art museum and proceeded to provide an extremely frightening lesson in autism awareness for the employees who work there!.
+Last week Malcolm, Bethany, Jeremiah, and I stepped through the back entrance to our somewhat local art museum and proceeded to provide an extremely frightening lesson in autism awareness for the employees who work there!.

 For reasons known only to Bethany, she immediately went into “shut down” mode.
 She SILENTLY and without fanfare sat down on the floor in an out of the way corner in one of the museum’s hallways and covered her eyes.